ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 To build any of these lesson types, you'll need to use Markdown, a fairly simple way to style text on the web.
 [Learn more about Markdown formatting here.](https://guides.github.com/features/mastering-markdown/)

-To create text-based or multiple-choice lessons, no prior coding knowledge is required.
-Our text-only lessons are written exclusively in Markdown, and you'll only need to do some simple text replacements in our JavaScript boilerplate to set up questions and answers for multiple-choice quizzes.
+To create text-based or multiple-choice lessons, no prior coding knowledge is required, as the content of these lessons is written in Markdown.
+To create the question and answer choices for a multiple-choice quiz, you can either use the ProtoWizard or make some text edits to the provided JavaScript template.

 However, if you want to create code challenges (with or without file upload), you'll need to use JavaScript extensively to set up your default and solution code and validation.
 JavaScript is a scripting language for building interactive web pages, and you should have a solid understanding of JavaScript before building a code challenge for ProtoSchool.